vbaconnet-ledger/developer-portal/_docs/nano-app/crypto-api/lcx__hmac_8h.md

       </table>
 </div><div class="memdoc">

-<p>Compute a HMAC value according to the specified hash function. </p>
+<p>Computes a HMAC value according to the specified hash function. </p>
 <dl class="params"><dt>Parameters</dt><dd>
   <table class="params">
     <tr><td class="paramdir">[in]</td><td class="paramname">hmac</td><td colspan="4">Pointer to the HMAC context.
 The context shall be initialized with one of the initialization functions.
 The context shall be in RAM.
 The function shall be called with the cast (<a class="el" href="../cx__hmac__t" title="HMAC context, abstract type. ">cx_hmac_t</a> *).</td></tr>